jeff-hager-dev/mongo-seed/README.md

 To explain the second part more...it sounded fun and it was.

 TL;DR: I wanted it my way and I wanted to do it.
+I wonder if these are supposed to go at the top...

 ## Types of Seeds